Kassie Krut

-Kassie Krut is an American experimental electronic band consisting of Kasra Krut and Eve Alpert, both members of the defunct band Palm, as well as Matt Anderegg.
+Kassie Krut is an American experimental electronic band consisting of Kasra Kurt and Eve Alpert, both members of the defunct band Palm, as well as Matt Anderegg.

 Career

 The group released their first song, "K.A.S.S.I.E." in 2020.
 In 2022, the group followed up that song with two more songs, titled "Copycat" and "Killing It".

 In 2024, the group released a new song titled "Reckless" and announced their signing to Fire Talk Records.
 Not long after, the group announced their debut self-titled EP to be released on December 6, 2024.
 The group released a second single, "Racing Man", from the EP in October.